WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure.md

 assumes that a queue size is limited in size.
 (The queue size is also typically a fixed, static amount.)

 3. "Steady state".
-This might be called "flow balance assumption" or "stability", depending on the book or paper that you're reading.
+This might instead be called "flow balance assumption" or "stability", depending on the book or paper that you're reading.
 The steady state assumption is that the arrival rate is less than or equal to the departure rate.
 If a system is not in steady state, then one